Skip to main content

 entityLimits matching to one entity (kebab-case slug)global-administrator, tier-0-admins

-fileTypeLimits matching to one file typedefinition, policy, assignments
+fileTypeLimits matching to one file typedefinition, policy, assignments, access-model-compliance, access-model-coverage, group-compliance, group-coverage

 ruleIdFor policy changes: limits to a specific rule IDEnablement_EndUser_Assignment, Approval_EndUser_Assignment